-Habitat: Open slopes, mid- to high elevations.
+Habitat: Open slopes, from middle to high elevations in the mountains.

 Conservation Status: Not of concern

 Perennial from a stout, short woody base, usually with several stems from the base, 2-5 dm. tall, the herbage covered with glands on short, fine hairs.

 Lowermost leaves reduced and scale-like, the others numerous, nearly alike, sessile, elliptic or lance-elliptic to elliptic-oblong, entire, 2-4 cm. long and 4-13 mm. wide.